tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 The above model is just a tip of the iceberg; we don't discuss any of the possible optimizations, such as speculation models, hardware-specific optimizations, or quantization techniques.
 The goal of this text is for you to build some basic intuitions on LLM inference.
 We hope you understand why there are two phases, why one is compute bound and the other one is memory bound, and why we hope you developed some intuitions about the relationship between the number of input and output tokens and the request processing time.

 To replicate the experiments find the instructions in: https://github.com/tugot17/tokenomics-from-first-principles

-## Acknowledgments

-Thanks @felixredpanda for bouncing out the underlaying ideas and reading it carefully and quickly